PrasanKumar93/demo-code-genie-logs/56/690d96c3c0c1fb37d1f82de2/comprehensive-plan.md

 **Backend:**
 - The backend is a Node.js/Express application.
 - The file `src/server/routes/student.js` handles student registration requests and will need to be updated to process the new 'date of joining' field.
-- The backend should validate the date format and ensure it is not a future date before saving to the database.

-**Database:**
 - The MongoDB database schema will need to be updated to include the 'date of joining' field in the users collection.
-- A migration script may be necessary to update the schema without affecting existing records.
+- Existing records without a 'date of joining' should be handled gracefully.

 **Validation:**
 - The 'date of joining' field should accept valid date formats (e.g., YYYY-MM-DD), not accept future dates, and be required for new registrations.
-- The frontend should handle error messages for invalid or missing 'date of joining' inputs.
+- The frontend should provide error messages for invalid or missing 'date of joining' inputs.
 - The backend should handle error responses for invalid 'date of joining' inputs.

 ### 2. IMPLEMENTATION STRATEGY